Are you afraid to sew a centered zipper?

 Life is the ultimate red carpet event!
 Dress for it!

-RELATED: Click HERE to learn how to sew in super strong lapped zipper!
+RELATED: Click HERE to learn how to install the super-strong lapped zipper!